kannans89/ElmRepo/12_List/12_List.md

 ["hello","world"] : List String
 ```

-If we try different types into a list you will end up with following type mismatch error
+If we try adding values of different types into a list the compiler will throw a type mismatch error.
+This is shown below.

 ```javascript
 > myList = [1,"hello"]